 - Once the oil has reached approximately 160 degrees Celsius then place the croquettes, a few at a time, into the oil.
 Fry until golden brown all over, turning if necessary.
 Remove from the oil and set to drain on kitchen paper before frying the next batch.

 - Serve as a starter or side dish with a sauce of your choice and enjoy!

-If you don't have an oil thermometer then test the oil temperature by dropping in a cube of bread.
-If it starts to sizzle then it's ready.
 You can crumble in some feta cheese with the beetroot for an alternative recipe, or even add grated onion into the potato.
 There are many ways you can adapt this recipe.